-The Applicant is also required to develop a comprehensive knowledge of how different methods of delivery and childbirth experiences affect the start of breastfeeding, what LLL recommends, and why.
+Applicants develop a comprehensive understanding of how different methods of delivery and childbirth experiences affect the start of breastfeeding in one of the following ways:

-Other recommended LLL reading, resources and opportunities for the applicant include:
+Other recommended La Leche League reading, resources and opportunities for Applicants include:

-To practice one-on-one helping and Group facilitation skills, The Applicant and supporting Leader complete the Preview of Mothers’ Questions/Problems and Group Dynamics/Management (Preview).
+To practice one-on-one helping and Group facilitation skills, Applicants and supporting Leaders complete the Preview of Helping Questions and Group Management (Preview).
 It can be started at any time throughout the application.
-The Preview brings together the information gathering, learning, and skills development the Applicant covers during her application.
-It may be completed using practice emails and phone calls, role-play, discussion, and mock meetings.
+The Preview brings together the information, learning, and skills covered during the application period.
+It is completed using any of the following: practice emails, texts, or phone calls; role-play; discussion; mock meetings.

-Where there is no Leader or Group, the corresponding Leader Accreditation Department representative does the Preview with the Applicant or assigns a Leader who can communicate with her in methods other than in person.
+Where there is no Leader or Group, the corresponding LAD representative does the Preview with the Applicant or assigns a Leader who can communicate with the Applicant in methods other than in person.